Somerset MRT station: Artwork

 There is another mural as part of the heritage-themed Comic Connect Public art display by SMRT.
 Managed by Lola Liu and created by Anthong "Antz" Chong, Marianne "Marihadalittlesheep" Tan, Sarah Keydence, and Rene Foo from the art school Visual Arts Centre and art group Playgroup Artists, the mural depicts landmarks in Somerset including the Sian Teck Tng temple, Killiney Road, and the Youth Park.

+2007 bomb hoax

+A call was made from a public telephone at the station concourse at about 5pm on 26 September 2007 about a bomb at the station.
+The police arrested a 21-year-old man in connection with the incident two days later on the morning of 28 September 2007 after finding out that there was no bomb.